 These are the two most important arteries in the body:

 the main artery that carries oxygen-rich blood from the left side of the heart to the rest of the body.

-It’s important to take good care of your venous and cardiovascular systems to ensure your body is getting all of the oxygen and nutrients it needs to function properly.
-When the vessels inside you veins become damaged or inoperable, blood can get stuck and begin pooling, which may lead to varicose veins if left untreated.
+Regardless of the way it work, It’s important to take good care of your venous and cardiovascular systems.
+It’s the only way to ensure your body is getting the oxygen and nutrients it needs to function .
+When the vessels inside you veins become damaged or inoperable, blood can get stuck and begin pooling.
+This leads to varicose veins if left untreated.

 You can take care of your veins by maintaining a healthy diet, exercising, and avoiding tobacco products.
 You can also limit sodium, sugar and saturated fat in your diet.